 This post contains affiliate links; see my privacy policy for details.

-I’ve written a lot of detailed reviews of sustainable products, so consider this page your cheat sheet: Here, you’ll find my top recommendations and discount codes I can offer, all in one place.
-I try to keep this list up-to-date as I find new products and companies worth sharing.
+I’ve written a lot of detailed reviews of sustainable products, so consider this page your cheat sheet: Here, you’ll find my top recommendations and discount codes, all in one place.
+I’ll keep this list up-to-date as I find new products and companies worth knowing about!

-- Top travel companies, discounts & travel booking sites.
+- Travel companies, discounts & travel booking sites

-Note: Most of these are also affiliate links – meaning if you click through them to make an order, or in some cases if you use my discount code, you save money and I earn a commission.
-If you’re planning to order from these brands, clicking through my links first does a lot to support my work on this site – thank you!
+Note: Many of these are affiliate links.
+If you click them and place an order (or in some cases if you use my discount code), I’ll earn a commission.
+I only ever promote brands I’ve tested, used, and found to be ethically and environmentally sound.
+So if you plan to order from these companies, clicking through my links first does a lot to support Tilted Map – thank you!

 All of the brands below use top-quality, vegan and cruelty-free ingredients, and have made it through many rounds of testing.